MinseokKim0813/Webscraping/README.md

 ## Purpose

-The main purpose of this project is to provide an analysis of the best-performing crowdfunding campaigns based on category and location.
+The main purpose of FundMonitor is to provide an analysis of the best-performing crowdfunding campaigns based on category and location.
 By scraping and analyzing this data, the project aims to:

 - Identify trends in fundraising success
 - Highlight the best categories and locations for fundraising